flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_cases/README.md

 The assignment of each case to a **case_coverage** number of distinct readers is done by random sampling of available readers without replacement.
 Each reader is considered available if they are assigned less than their maximum number of cases (**max_cases**).
 Furthermore, readers with the least number of assignments are preferred for selection.
 This results in cases being distributed to readers as evenly as possible within the above constraints.

 Depending on the number of cases to assign to readers, the execution of this gear may take hours.
-However, once a case is assigned and present in any reader project it is available to be assessed.
+However, once a case is assigned, present and indexed in any reader project it is available to be assessed.
 On completion of this gear any remaining coordination data is recorded in the associated Master Project and reader projects.

 ## Prerequisite